canalplus/rx-player/doc/architecture/transports/index.md

 Its roles are to:

-  - download the manifest and parse it into an object that can be understood by the core of the rx-player
+  - download the Manifest and parse it into an object that can be understood by the core of the rx-player

   - download segments, convert them into a decodable format if needed, and